To see all churches doing the same event, now and in the future, select the event from the above ↑Events↑ menu.

 Nations Opening The Wells Wellingborough

-An event every day that begins at 8:00 am, repeating indefinitely
+An event every week that begins at 8:00 am on Monday, Wednesday and Friday, repeating indefinitely

 Nations Trust Opening The Wells